techindicium/dbt-gcp-billing-monitoring/README.md

   - name: gcp_billing
     description: "Data source containing billing information extracted from Google BigQuery."
-    schema: sandbox_varejo_billing # here you add the name of your schema where the billing data will be stored
+    schema: sandbox_varejo_billing # add the name of your schema where the billing data will be stored
     tables:
-      - name: table_name_gcp_billing_export_resource # here you add the billing export table name
+      - name: table_name_gcp_billing_export_resource # add the billing export table name
         description: "This table contains daily statistics from the organization's BigQuery billing."
         columns:
 ```